MileHacker Logo

 Holidays & Closures

-National holidays can cause closures or reduced hours for businesses and attractions.
+National holidays can cause closures or else reduced hours for businesses and attractions.
 Public transport may experience increased usage.
 Always check specific facility websites.

 Planning Ahead